top of page

 • Sanskriti Kumar

-If you live in Missouri and need help paying for healthcare, MO HealthNet, the state’s Medicaid program, may be able to help.
-It provides free or low-cost coverage for eligible children, adults, seniors, and people with disabilities.
-Here's how to apply and what to expect.
+If you live in Missouri and need help paying for healthcare, the state's Medicaid program, MO HealthNet, may be able to help.
+Medicaid is a state and federally funded program that offers free or low-cost coverage for eligible individuals and families that includes children, pregnant women, seniors, and people with disabilities.

-MO HealthNet covers a wide range of services:
+MO HealthNet covers a wide range of services and benefits.
+Some of the benefits you would be eligible for are:

 Who Can Qualify?